Exploring Brazil Mega City: My First Time in São Paulo 🇧🇷

 Walking Avenida Paulista Again: A City of Close to a Million Walkers 🚶♂️🚶♀️

-We took a leisurely 20-minute walk along Avenida Paulista, reflecting on the fact that nearly one million people traverse this street every day.
-It’s incredible to think about the sheer human energy and activity packed into this BRAZIL MEGA CITY.
+We took a slow 20-minute walk on Avenida Paulista.
+We thought about how almost one million people walk on this street every day.
+It is hard to imagine all the people and energy that fill this BRAZIL MEGA CITY.

 Final Thoughts: São Paulo, A City Worth More Time 🗺️❤️